habibjh88/user-grid/README.md

 ## Description ##

-This plugins will help to display your users gor gutenberg editor.
+This plugins will help to display your users for gutenberg editor.

 ## Developement Guide ##
 **Install:**